kensnyder/bunshine/README.md

 - ✅ middleware > performanceHeader
 - ✅ middleware > securityHeaders
 - ✅ middleware > trailingSlashes
+- 🔲 middleware > directoryListing
+- 🔲 middleware > rate limiter
 - ✅ gzip compression
 - ✅ options for serveFiles
 - 🔲 tests for cors
 - 🔲 tests for devLogger
 - 🔲 tests for prodLogger
 - ✅ tests for serveFiles
+- 🔲 add flags to bin/serve.ts with commander
+- 🔲 document flags for `bunx bunshine serve`
-- 🔲 more examples
+- 🔲 more files in examples folder
+- 🔲 example of mini app that uses bin/serve.ts (maybe our own docs?)
 - 🔲 GitHub Actions to run tests and coverage
+- 🔲 Fix TypeScript warnings
+- 🔲 Support server clusters
-- 🔲 Export functions to gzip strings and files
+- ✅ Export functions to gzip strings and files
-- 🔲 Gzip performance testing (to get min/max defaults)
+- ✅ Gzip performance testing (to get min/max defaults)

 ## License